ShawnChenOfficial/Portfolio-MVC/README.md

 # Shawn-s-Portfolio
-This a web application of author's portfolio website written by Asp.Net Core MVC.
-The website is open sourced for read and learn, but the use rights are owned by the author only (Shawn Chen).
-The purpose of the website is only for showing the personal skills, not for commercial use.
-If necessary, please contact me in time.
+A portfolio website written in C# & Vue.js based on Asp.net Core MVC framework.
+The purpose is to show my personal information and skills.
+The source code has been open sourced on GitHub.

 Database is required for running this web application.
 A migration file is available to create a database, under the Migration Directory.